-Arctic Domus team members to chair sessions at ICASS IX
+Arctic Domus team members to present research at ICASS IX

-Arctic Domus team members and PhD students will be chairing sessions (listed below) at the upcoming Ninth International Congress on Arctic Social Sciences (ICASS).
+Arctic Domus team members and PhD students will be chairing sessions and presenting papers (listed below) at the upcoming Ninth International Congress on Arctic Social Sciences (ICASS).
 The conference will run from 8-12 June 2017 in Umea, Sweden.

-For the full list of sessions and submission instructions, visit the ICASS website.
+For the full program and schedule, visit the ICASS IX website.

 Chair name: David G. Anderson